Apple In-App Purchase - SK2

 Please note that some integration steps will differ for these two flows.

-Also, the purchase validation endpoint that is used in Apple in-app purchase integration accepts either a publisher (X-Publisher-Token) or JWT (Bearer) token for authorization.
+Also, /storekit2/purchases endpoints that are used in Apple in-app purchase integration accepts either a publisher (X-Publisher-Token) or JWT (Bearer) token for authorization.
 Please make sure to use the one that matches your current integration.

 3. Prerequisites